jo56/file-comparison-api/README.md

    d.
 ECS Service Cluster \
    e.
 ECS Service \
    f.
 Load Balancer (Can be created as a part of the ECS Service setup) \
    g.
-(Optional) Configure route 53 to use a custom domain if you don't want to hit the default load balancer
+(Optional) Configure route 53 to use a custom domain if you don't want to hit the default load balancer DNS

    You can create all of these automatically using terraform if you're willing to learn its setup.
 Otherwise, it shouldn't be too hard to set up manually